 The grassroots, built from the ground up approach to dance in the 80s was born, like Hip Hop, in the streets.
 This “wonderland for creatives and artists” was where it began for Taylor, a self-taught DJ, music producer, and filmmaker.
 He started making sounds and managing artists in 2000.
 “Boogaloo Shrimp” tells the story of how a street dancer was able to break into a commercially viable avenue – movies – while sustaining his artistic integrity and inventive style.

 We tend to be inspired by people who are as relatable as they are remarkable; Michael Chambers and Taylor Golonka are examples of this.

-Taylor generously gave a signed movie poster, the DVD, and the t-shirts he designed to Universal Hip Hop Museum; each will be housed in our archives.
-“Boogaloo Shrimp” is available for streaming via on Amazon Prime, Tubi, and Google Play, and it is on a limited edition DVD.
+Taylor generously gave a signed movie poster, the DVD, and the t-shirts he designed to the Universal Hip Hop Museum; each will be housed in our archives.
+“Boogaloo Shrimp” is available for streaming via on Amazon Prime, Tubi, and Google Play, and it is on a limited-edition DVD.

 If you are interested in making a donation to the Archives and Collections, please email [email protected].